 Abstract.
 In engineering education, some assignments require the students to submit program code, and since that code might be a result of plagiarism or collusion, a similarity detection tool is often used to filter excessively similar programs.
 To improve the scalability of such a tool, it is suggested to initially suspect some programs and only compare those programs to others (instead of exhaustively compare all programs to one another).
 This paper compares the effectiveness of two common techniques to raise such initial suspicion: focusing on the submissions of smart students (as they are likely to be copied), or the submissions of slow-paced students (since those students are likely to breach academic integrity to get higher assignment mark).
-Our study shows that the latter statistically outperforms the former by 13% in terms of precision; slow-paced students.
+Our study shows that the latter statistically outperforms the former by 13% in terms of precision; slow-paced students are likely to be the perpetrators, but they fail to get the submissions of smart students.